 Oxygen helps many.
 Your doctor may need to say you have migraine or cluster headaches for your insurance to pay for it.
 You will probably need a ceramic mask and tygon tubing from Dr Rea in Dallas, which insurance will not cover.

-Many people due to impaired methylation pathways of the liver find that B12 methyl (there are many forms of B12 – one is cyanide!) and glutathione helps with brain fog and other symptoms.
+Many people due to impaired methylation pathways of the liver find that B12 methyl (there are many forms of B12 – one is cyanide!) and glutathione or NAC helps with brain fog and other symptoms.
 Both are powerful detoxifiers so your dose should not be so high that you get sicker as toxins flood your system.
 You may need a doctor’s prescription.

 Liver support with internal milk seed thistle/silymarin, burdock root, dandelion root and beets (root and greens), along with castor oil or clay packs externally over liver, often help the liver.
 The external packs may detox you too quickly.
 Helping toxins leave your body by the skin or mouth – Epson salt and baking soda baths, dry brushing, oil pulling and sweating (not in a sauna, but by wearing extra clothes and gently exercising perhaps) – are popular.